vinceimbat/vinceimbat/content/poems/tiny drops.md

 ---
-title: "Tiny Drops"
+title: Tiny Drops
-date: "2023-01-16"
+date: 2023-01-16
 tags:
+  - evergreens
-- "seedlings"
+  - tlw
 sr-due: 2024-03-22
 sr-interval: 231
 sr-ease: 230
 ---
 I hear the tiny drops of rain
-dropping one by one
+one after the other
-and together over the large
+then together over the large
 grown leaves of the noni.

-They mumble a silent little prayer
+They mumble a silent prayer
-for a sunnier day because
+perhaps for a sunnier day
-the sky has been so dark
+for the sky has been so dark
 for a very long time now.

 If the rain could only speak
-what will it tell me?
+what would it tell me?
 And what if it does speak
-and its language is these tiny drops?
+and these tiny drops its words?

 And by staying put on this mat
 spread on this wooden floor